 The purpose of the study is to understand how brain and sensory changes across all phases of reproduction (from pre-pregnancy, during pregnancy, to post-pregnancy) interact with metabolism and diet choices.
 By looking at these changes in pregnancy we hope to have a better understanding of how metabolism changes across the lifespan.

 In this study we will be observing women who have never been pregnant at six timepoints over the course of two years.
 We will take measures on eating and diet behaviours, sensory responses, and metabolism.
 We will also be taking blood samples to look at hormone and macronutrient levels.

+This consent form accurately describes the risks and benefits of the study.
+However, for the study to work, there are some things about this study that we won't tell you about until after you participate.
+At the end of your participation in the study, the researchers will fully explain the study, including the reasons for withholding certain information about the study.

 Who can take part?